nipraxis/nipraxis.github.io/_notes/nipraxis_spring_22.md

 ## The class

-This is a online, but mostly live class on the theory and practice of brain imaging.
+This is an online, but mostly live class on the theory and practice of brain imaging.

-In particular, this is a full pilot for a course that will run in the Fall of
+In particular, this is a full pilot for a course that will run in the Fall of 2022.
-\2022.
 Expect the pilot course to be a little rough round the edges, but otherwise complete and coherent.

 In order to work productively in imaging, you will need to be able to read and